Vocabulary Quiz Structure

-Taking a quiz for the first time
+Taking a Quiz for the First Time

 If there are more words that need to be reviewed in the list, the quiz will auto-advance to the next set of words.
-When this happens, you will see a five second countdown at the bottom of the page.
+When this happens, you will see a five-second countdown at the bottom of the page.
 If you'd like to stop the auto-advance, you can click the "Cancel" button at the bottom of the page.
 If you want to continue with the remainder of the words, you can click "Continue practicing".
 If you'd like to go back to the main Vocabulary page, click the "X" in the top-left corner of the page.

-On mobile devices, you will need to touch and hold the letter that you need to accent (or the punctuation mark for the ¡ and ¿).
+On mobile devices, you will need to touch and hold the letter that you need to modify (or the punctuation mark for the ¡ and ¿).
 Then, when a bar of options pops up, you will need to maintain your touch on the screen and slide your finger over to the character that you want.
 When your finger is on top of the correct character, then you can release your touch to insert that letter or symbol in the text box.
 It will look similar to this:

-Spaced Repetition in vocabulary quizzes
+Spaced Repetition in Vocabulary Quizzes

-When you answer a question for the first time in a vocabulary quiz, that word enters the Spaced Repetition system.
-If you answer the question correctly, the word will be marked as 'Reviewed', and it will disappear from your quizzes for a few weeks to give you a chance to focus on other words.
+When you answer a question for the first time in a vocabulary quiz, that word enters the spaced-repetition system.
+If you answer the question correctly, the word will be marked as "Reviewed", and it will disappear from your quizzes for a few weeks to give you a chance to focus on other words.
 If you answer the question incorrectly on the first try, it will come back into your list to be reviewed again the next day.
 Once you answer it correctly, it will disappear for a few weeks.

 When you answer a "Need review" word correctly on the first try, it will disappear again for a while.
 If you answer the word incorrectly, it will come back again sooner than if it had been answered correctly.